dsnopek/panelizer-d8-prototype/README.txt

 Troubleshooting / Known Issues
 ------------------------------------------------------------------------------
-* Saving an entity's overriden Panelizer display (i.e. nodes, etc) can cause the entity's path alias to be reset.
+* Saving an entity's overridden Panelizer display (i.e. nodes, etc) can cause the entity's path alias to be reset.
 This is an outstanding bug in Pathauto v7.x-1.2 and can be resolved by either installing Pathauto Persistent State (https://www.drupal.org/project/pathauto_persist) or applying the latest patch from https://www.drupal.org/node/936222.